Beyond Memorization: Selective Learning for Copyright-Safe Diffusion Model Training: Beyond Memorization: Gradient Projection for Selective Learning

 \section{Beyond Memorization: Gradient Projection for Selective Learning}

-In both machine unlearning and memorization mitigation, the core mechanism is the same: steer model weights away from unwanted concepts by adjusting gradients.
-Unlearning methods perform this adjustment in a post-training phase to erase specific knowledge, while memorization defenses operate during training to prevent overfitting to individual samples.
-However, existing approaches, noise injections, extra tokens, generic regularizers, are at best heuristic.
+The key mechanism in selective learning is to modify gradient updates so that training steers the model away from unwanted concepts.
+Unlearning methods~\cite{wu2025unlearning,ren2024unveiling} perform this adjustment in a post-hoc phase to erase specific knowledge, while memorization defenses~\cite{somepalli2023understanding, favero2025bigger} operate during training to prevent overfitting to individual samples.
+However, these approaches, including, noise injections, extra tokens, generic regularizers, are at best heuristic.
 They might obscure forbidden patterns, but they offer no formal guarantee that protected features won’t leak back in under adversarial prompts or clever inference hacks.
 Hence, there is a pressing need for a method that explicitly prevents diffusion models from learning sensitive motifs during training.

-To address the challenge of enforcing IP-safe generative modeling, we propose a gradient projection-based method that constrains model updates.
+To address the challenge of enforcing IP-safe generative modeling, we propose a gradient projection-based method.
 Gradient projection~\cite{calamai1987projected} is a classical technique used in iterative optimization to enforce constraints by projecting the gradient onto a feasible subspace, effectively removing components that violate those constraints.
 This approach has been successfully applied across various domains~\cite{tian2023trainable,saha2021gradient,qiao2025gradient,hoang2024learn,huang2024unified,wang2021adversarial}, including fairness in machine learning, adversarial robustness by steering updates away from vulnerable directions, and privacy-focused applications such as machine unlearning.

 Building on this foundation, we argue that gradient projection is well-suited for mitigating unauthorized feature acquisition in generative models.
 Its geometric enforcement proves resilient against adversarial manipulations, including prompt variation, noise schedule perturbations, and inference-time exploits, as excluded directions cannot re-enter the optimization process.
 Consequently, the model’s capacity for rote memorization becomes provably non-increasing, with each weight update explicitly excising forbidden directions.